 Exploring the Island by Bicycle

 I started off by exploring the narrow residential streets near the typhoon shelter.
-Occasionally, the sound of Chinese pop or opera music from open windows drifted down the lanes, but mostly they were quiet and more or less empty, save for the odd elderly gentlemen on a stroll.
-Tiny, deserted temples shrouded by wafts of incense provided good places to rest and shelter from the warm sunshine.
-Otherwise, it was lovely to explore a normal Cheung Chau neighbourhood and to experience first-hand what life is like on this tiny strip of land in the South China Sea.
+Occasionally, the sound of Chinese pop or opera music from open windows drifted down the lanes, but mostly they were quiet.
+Occasionally, I’d pass an elderly gentlemen on a stroll, otherwise it seemed I had the neighbourhood to myself.

 Discovering the Coastline

-Upon arrival, I found a group of people queueing up at a hole between some very large rocks signalled my arrival.
-Despite the hole appearing to be quite uninviting, some people had braved the depths by crawling inside, whilst others peered in and muttered to one another about how unimpressed they were and how they weren’t going to replicate their more courageous counterparts.
+Upon arrival, I found a group of people queuing up at a hole between some very large rocks.
+Despite the hole appearing to be quite uninviting, some people had braved the depths by crawling inside.
+Others peered in and muttered to one another about how unimpressed they were and how they weren’t going to replicate their more courageous counterparts.

-Thankfully, the walk to the cave was enjoyable in itself (see pictures).
+Thankfully, the walk to the cave was enjoyable in itself.
 A walkway had been constructed over the rocky coastline upon which the waters of the South China Sea lapped laboriously.
 Despite barriers designed to keep walkers from straying away from the confines of the pathway, many had climbed over them and were keenly exploring the boulders and shoreline.